 Why Not Feed Wildlife?
 For the Safety of People and the Welfare of Wildlife

 Even though people may feed high quality food, some animals’ digestive systems cannot tolerate supplemental feeding.
-In 2001, Wyoming Game and Fish officers euthanized an unprecedented 30 bears in the Jackson/Pinedale region alone.
-The majority were killed because they associated people with food or had received food rewards.
-In June 2004, a young black bear was euthanized after getting into bird feeders and garbage.
-“We’ve hauled off a lot of dead animals with a full belly!”
-(Bernie Holz, Wyoming Game and Fish Department Regional Supervisor)
+Additionally, Wyoming Game and Fish officers often must euthanize bears because they associate people with food or have received food rewards.

 Concentrations of deer or elk have attracted predators such as mountain lions into residential areas.
 “While attacks by cougars on people in Teton County have not occurred, we will assuredly invite one by bringing lions into more contact with people by feeding deer.”
-Dr. Joel Berger, Ph.D., Wildlife Conservation Society Teton Field Office.
+Dr. Joel Berger, Ph.D., Wildlife Conservation Society.